 ~ Try to sleep with your upper body being elevated.
 Ahem….
 How in the world am I supposed to get a restful sleep in semi-sitting position?
 Can you sleep like that?
 Maybe some people can, but many of them cannot!
 So, I do not think this advice is helpful.

 ~ Get an air humidifier to add moisture to your room.
 I do not think many people would buy something like this.
 What if you cannot afford it?
 What if you are traveling?
 Are you supposed to carry that thing with you??

 ~ Take a hot shower.
 It does work… while you are in a shower.
 Once you are out of there it is the nightmare again.

 The above suggested tea is a very easy, affordable, simple solution to cut your cough significantly.
 I would encourage everybody who has developed a post-cold dry cough to try it.
 It is so easy and totally hassle free.
 If for some weird reason it won’t work you will end up with a lovely fragrant tea to drink sometimes.

 The tea has a warning label: if you are pregnant or breast feeding please consult your physician.
 Also do not use if you are allergic to plants in the daisy family.

 One more thing.
 Do you know why you are still coughing?
 Most of the time it is because of irritation caused by a cold virus.
 You could be cold and virus free now, but the irritation that it has caused is still there.
 As long as the irritation is there you will keep coughing.
 Unfortunately, the more you cough the more you irritate the sore area and the longer it takes to heal, or in other words - to help the irritation heal you need to stop coughing.
 This suggestion applies to dry post-cold cough only in healthy individuals.

-YOU MAY ALSO LIKE: Articles - Diary of a slim woman and Would you like to know if you have 'the look' of a commercial print model or these affordable Health and Beauty programs (3 week diet, BV cure etc)
+YOU MAY ALSO LIKE: Articles - Diary of a slim woman and Would you like to know if you have 'the look' of a commercial print model or these affordable Health and Beauty programs (Keto Diet, BV cure etc)